 Smart Gardening - LA County offers free virtual classes with Q&A. Learn about backyard and worm composting, drought-tolerant plants, organic and small-space gardening.
 RSVP.

 Household Hazardous and Electronic Waste Events

-- Update September 19, 2020 - City HHW and E-waste collection events have resumed with COVID-19 safety protocols in place.
-Household battery collection at City Hall is postponed; please drop off at regular e-waste events.
+- City HHW and E-waste collection events are operating with COVID-19 safety protocols in place.

 - LA County HHW and E-waste collection events are operating with COVID-19 safety precautions.
 If you have questions, call 800-238-0173 or 888-CLEAN LA.